AristurtleDev/monogame-aseprite-docs/docs/quick-start/create-texture-atlas.md

 :::tip

-The advantage to using a `TextureAtlas` to create the `Sprite` instances is because all `AsepriteFrame` elements in the `AsepriteFile` are processed an a single source `Texture2D` is generated for the `TextureAtlas`.
+The advantage to using a `TextureAtlas` to create the `Sprite` instances is because all `AsepriteFrame` elements in the `AsepriteFile` are processed and a single source `Texture2D` is generated for the `TextureAtlas`.

 Each `Sprite` that is created from the `TextureAtlas` share a reference to the same source `Texture2D` so it reduces texture swapping on the `SpriteBatch` when rendering different `Sprite` instances.